a-h/templ/docs/docs/elements/elements.md

 # Elements

-templ elements are used to render HTML. temp, except that they can also include placeholders for text.
+templ elements are used to render HTML.

 ## Output is minified